AlexSmall96/Film-Friends/README.md

 ## Project Goals and Planning
+The goal of this project was to develop my skills in React, Node.js and automated testing, while creating a website that real film lovers would use to organise their films and connect with others.

 ### Process Flow Diagrams
+To plan the end to end processes involved in the site, the following diagrams were created.
 #### Login and Sign Up
 ![Login and Sign up](documentation/process-flows/SignInSignUp.png)
 #### Save a new Film